top of page

 drama is most visible in his work with and for young

-people, where his deep understanding of how to
+people, where his understanding of how to

 develop the talents of young actors has resulted